fabiovac/deep_learning_1/README.md

 - Optimize hyperparameters using grid/random search and cross-validation
 - Implement CNN for classification task
 - Visualize weight histograms, activation profiles and receptive fields

+## Report
+A detailed report is present in the nn_homework_01.pdf file